 You can enter phrases that shouldn’t be translated, such as the program’s name, your company and any other phrases that need to be left untranslated.

 Next, upload the application’s resource file.
-You can choose from a number of resource file formats to match your.
+You can choose from a number of resource file formats to match yours.
 If texts include comments, these comments will be added for the translators.
 Otherwise, you can later go through the list of texts and manually add comments.

 2. Multilingual checkout